Photonic Exceptional Points in Holography and QCD

 Also, the piecewise-defined minimal and multi-sector potential and the resulting multivaluedness are directly analogous to the Riemann-surface picture around EPs.
-This is related to the non-Hermitian transition operator $\text{Tr}(\rho^{T_B}_{AB})^n$ and time-like entanglement entropy, as in \cite{Gong:2025pnu}, where it has been shown that the reflected entropy for timelike intervals (obtained via analytical continuation of twist operators) is twice the timelike entanglement wedge cross section.
-This supports our picture of EPs and the $\theta$-vacuum as the summation of topological sectors, the coalescence of eigenvalues/eigenvectors, and the holographic duality in the timelike case.
+This is related to the non-Hermitian transition operator $\text{Tr}(\rho^{T_B}_{AB})^n$ and time-like entanglement entropy, as in \cite{Gong:2025pnu}, where it has been shown that the reflected entropy for timelike intervals is twice the timelike entanglement wedge cross section.
+This supports our picture of EPs and the $\theta$-vacuum as the summation of topological sectors and the coalescence of eigenvalues/eigenvectors.

-Moreover, \cite{Gong:2025pnu} stresses that some flow setups (e.g., flow with a simple complex frequency or without topological resummation) fail to capture the ground-state level crossing.
+Moreover, \cite{Gong:2025pnu} stresses that some flow setups such as flow with a simple complex frequency or without topological resummation fail to capture the ground-state level crossing.
 In non-Hermitian parameter space, a true EP is where two levels coalesce rather than cross trivially.
-Capturing this requires the correct analytic continuation; if the regulator or truncation distorts the analytic continuation, the EP or branch structure may be missed or misrepresented.
-This is exactly the phenomenon reported by the authors.
+Capturing this requires the correct analytic continuation as if the regulator or truncation distorts the analytic continuation, the EP or branch structure may be missed or misrepresented.

-However, there are differences: the non-analyticity in the $\theta$-vacuum arises from the topological summation over sectors, whereas EPs arise from the coalescence of eigenmodes in non-Hermitian parameter space.
+However, there are also differences as the non-analyticity in the $\theta$-vacuum arises from the topological summation over sectors, whereas EPs arise from the coalescence of eigenmodes in non-Hermitian parameter space.
 Nevertheless, under suitable mappings (e.g., synthetic gauge fields or complexified parameters), photonic analogues of $\theta$-vacuum cusps could be constructed, mimicking topological transitions as EPs or EP lines.
 Thus, level crossings in the $\theta$-vacuum could manifest as photonic EP-like transitions.